The Deluxe Combo Kit Combo comes with not one, but TWO sets of multi-tens.

 Once you get the blocks make sure you get some TRAINING too.
 It's great to have the best tools but the best tools will produce shoddy work if you don't know how to use them.

-Recently I have VERY pleased with a couple of sets of parents who were very hesitant and very "afraid" of teaching their kids math, but they "dove in" and things are going GREAT.
+Recently I have been VERY pleased with a couple of sets of parents who were very hesitant and very "afraid" of teaching their kids math, but they "dove in" and things are going GREAT.
 Have a little faith...and just do it...over the last quarter century I have shown many hesitant parents (and teachers) how easy math can be if you have the right tools and the right mindset.

 Learning math (or whatever it is) with anybody but especially your kids is a beautiful thing.